 Notwithstanding that the net assets attributable to holders of redeemable shares are classified as financial liabilities, the directors of the Fund consider these to represent the Fund's capital.
 The number of shares issued and redeemed during the years is reported below.
 The Fund is not subject to any externally imposed capital requirements.
 The Fund's authorised share capital at 31 December 2017 and 31 December 2016 is detailed below.
-Fund shares are divided into five share classes (Class A, Class B, Class C, Class D and Class E), which participate pro rata in the Fund's net assets and dividends, and are redeemable and non-voting.
+Fund shares are divided into two share classes (Class A and Class B), which participate pro rata in the Fund's net assets and dividends, and are redeemable and non-voting.
 Founder shares do not participate in the Fund's portfolio, are redeemable at par value only after all Fund shares have been redeemed, and carry the right to vote.
 If the Fund is wound up or dissolved, the Founder shares will participate only to the extent of their par value.
 All of the authorised Founder shares of the Fund have been issued as fully paid and are held by the Investment Manager.
 During the year, due to the change in the Investment Manager, the Founder shares were transferred from Allan Gray International Proprietary Limited to Allan Gray Bermuda Limited.
 The Founder shares are classified as a trade and other payable in the Statement of financial position.
-As at 31 December 2016, only Class A and Class E shares had been issued.
-As at 31 December 2017 Class B shares had been issued in addition to Class A and Class E shares.
+As at 31 December 2017 and 31 December 2016, only Class A shares had been issued.